 1. You won’t have time for drag-on projects.
 If I’ve booked myself for 2 weeks to complete a client website and then 2 months to build a course, that client project cannot run long, no matter what because come Monday of the next week, there’s something else that needs my attention.

 The good news is that your projects won’t drag on, the bad news is that you’ll have to move mountains to get things done in their allotted time frame if things go wrong.
 Granted, you get pretty good at estimating the amount of time projects will take because of this.
 Now and again the fact you have a serious deadline really puts on the stress knowing you can’t miss it.

 Does this sound familiar?
 You start the year with 29,243 ideas of stuff to work on and then realize that you’re one person and that that’s totally unrealistic.

-First, I go through the process I describe in this post to decide on what projects I'll actually be doing in my business.
+First, I go through the process I describe in this podcast episode to decide on what projects I’ll actually be doing in my business.

 Then, I decide how much time it’ll take to complete each task and how many weeks of holiday I want to have.

 My list then could look something like this:

 Build online course: 12 weeks

 Host a 4 part webinar series: 2 weeks